Apply

 @import './components/product-card.css' layer(components);

-Importing old CSS first means every intentional layer above it has clearer ownership and safer override behaviour.
+Importing old CSS into the correct low layer means every intentional layer above it has clearer ownership and safer override behaviour.

 What not to do